EMAWOnline - Martinez runs his way to silencing doubters in upset win vs. No. 6 Oklahoma

 Kansas State players and coaches, though, never stopped singing the praises of Martinez despite his ugly passing performances to start the season.
 On Saturday, against No. 6 Oklahoma, Martinez showed why.

 Martinez had other plans processing in his head.
 Klein called four verticals, hoping that a soft Cover-3 zone defense would allow his quarterback to find one of his receivers open over the middle of the field streaking the hash marks.
 The Sooners covered it perfectly.
-What they didn't cover, though, was Martinez's legs.
-He stepped up into the pocket with two shuffle steps before bolting up the field past the outstretched fingertips of Oklahoma defenders until sliding out of bounds at the two-yard line.
+What they didn't cover, though, was his legs.
+Martinez stepped up into the pocket with two shuffle steps before bolting up the field past the outstretched fingertips of Oklahoma defenders until sliding out of bounds at the 2-yard line.

 "He made one guy miss and I saw him turn it on to another gear," Kansas State coach Chris Klieman said after the game.
 "That was fun to see."

-Vaughn, who was on the field for a 55-yard run, saw Martinez split the two linebackers after he split the two linebackers began screaming and started running to follow his quarterback.
+Vaughn, who was on the field for a 55-yard run, saw Martinez split the two linebackers and began screaming and following his quarterback.

 "He put a bow on the type of game he played tonight," Vaughn said.
 "It was super exciting to see.
 It was one of those things, like, that's my quarterback.
 He showed everybody tonight why he's my quarterback."